devabuse/googlemaps_geocoder/readme.md

 ## installation
 git clone https://github.com/devabuse/googlemaps_geocoder

 ## settings.local.php

- You need to set the following:
+ You need to set the following in your settings.local file for this module to function:

  ```
 // url of the geocoder service